Topological insulators and K-theory: Topological index

 \section{Topological index}

-The Atiyah--Singer index theorem teaches us that the analytical index is equal to the topological index.
-In this section, we will compute the mod 2 analytical index, i.e., the topological $\mathbb{Z}_2$ invariant, by topological index formulae.
-In even dimensions, the topological index is the Chern character of the projection representing the Hilbert bundle.
-While in odd dimensions, the topological index is the odd Chern character of the gauge transformation characterizing the Hilbert bundle.
-In this paper, we only give examples in 2d and 3d, which are cases of interest for condensed matter physics.
+The Atiyah--Singer index theorem teaches us that the analytical index can be computed by the topological index.
+In this section, we will compute the mod 2 analytical index by a mod 2 topological index.
+The key observation is that the parity anomaly of the topological $\mathbb{Z}_2$ invariant can be translated into a gauge anomaly, and the local formula is basically given by the odd topological index of a specific gauge representing time reversal symmetry.
+In this paper, we only give examples in 2d and 3d, which are the cases of interest for condensed matter physics.